srini21/fmri-sim/README.md

-num_nodes     :		      No. of nodes in the brain under question. topology      :		      star/ substar (use substar) sub_node      :		      Size of sub cluster
+num_nodes     :		      No. of nodes in the brain under question. topology      :		      star/ substar (use substar) sub_node      :		      Size of sub cluster num_scans     :		      No. of scans for every age.

 generate_abF.py